- Student Life

 Our Art instructors can think of hundreds of possibilities for you to use your art degree.
 Where will your dream take you?

-With regionally and nationally respected instructors, Sheridan College’s Associate of Fine Art Program offers a diverse array of classes that allow every student to fully develop their artistic professional interests.
+With regionally and nationally respected instructors, Sheridan College’s Visual Art Program offers a diverse array of classes that allow every student to fully develop their artistic professional interests.
 As an Art student, you will explore several professional and academic career options.
 Whether you are interested in joining the workforce following completion of your Associate degree or plan to transfer to a four-year college or university, the curriculum is designed to give you the skills to succeed.

 Art courses focus on cross-disciplinary practice with an emphasis on the development of both technical and conceptual knowledge.
-Upon graduating the Art Program, each student will be able to effectively create aesthetic works and be able to successfully articulate their designs to their employers and/or buyers.
+Upon graduating the Visual Art Program, each student will be able to effectively create aesthetic works and be able to successfully articulate their designs to their employers and/or buyers.
 The Art Program includes displaces in Ceramics, Painting and Drawing, Sculpture, Digital Media and Digital Photography.

 As an Art student, you will experience hands-on learning in the new Whitney Center for the Arts, one of the most advanced, innovative art education centers in the United States.
 The WCA includes nearly 60,000 square-feet, dedicated to Visual and Performing Arts.